-As of 30 September 2019, Philly Shipyard had no order backlog for ship newbuild programs.
+As of 31 December 2019, Philly Shipyard had no order backlog for ship newbuild programs.
 Philly Shipyard continues to pursue a mix of ship newbuild and repair opportunities in the commercial and government markets.
 Securing contracts to build new vessels is the key to unlocking Philly Shipyard's potential for sustained operations and profitability.
-Due to the under-recovery of overhead costs (i.e., overhead costs incurred and not allocated to projects), Philly Shipyard expects it will continue to incur losses in 2019, even if the shipyard receives orders to build new vessels.
+Even if the shipyard receives orders to build new vessels, Philly Shipyard expects it will continue to incur losses in 2020 due to the under-recovery of overhead costs (i.e., overhead costs incurred and not allocated to projects).
+Following such an order, it is expected this under-recovery will decline as employment ramps up, but overhead costs will not be fully absorbed until the shipyard returns to full production.

 In the near term, Philly Shipyard's main focus continues to be the pursuit of the opportunity to build National Security Multi-Mission Vessels (NSMV) for the U.S. Department of Transportation's Maritime Administration (MARAD).
 The NSMV program seeks to replace as many as five of the aging vessels that serve as training ships for the state maritime academies in the United States.
-The contract for the vessel construction manager (VCM) for the NSMV program was awarded to TOTE Services, LLC (TOTE Services) on 22 May 2019, National Maritime Day.
-Award of the construction contract to the successful shipyard is still anticipated within Q4 2019.
-The U.S. Congress has appropriated USD 600 million in funding for the first two vessels (i.e., NSMV 1 and NSMV 2).
-Additional funding of USD 300 million for a third vessel (i.e., NSMV 3) has been appropriated, but this is subject to final approval of the FY2020 budget by Congress.
-MARAD's objective is still to receive the lead vessel within Q4 2022.
+While the acquisition process has been delayed in both the awarding of the Vessel Construction Manager (VCM) contract and the subsequent release of the Request For Proposal (RFP), ongoing support for the program continues to be strong and an award of the construction contract to the successful shipyard is now anticipated within Q1 2020.
+The 2020 U.S. Federal Budget was approved in December 2019, and included USD 300 million for a third vessel, bringing total funding to USD 900 million for the first three vessels (i.e., NSMV 1 through NSMV 3).
+Additional funding of USD 300 million for a fourth vessel (i.e., NSMV 4) has been included in the President's 2021 U.S. Federal Budget proposal.